woocommerce/woocommerce-gateway-stripe/readme.txt

 * Update - Stripe API version to 2018-02-28.
 * Remove - Hard deprecated Stripe JS v2 credit card form process.

-= 4.0.7 - 2018-02-23 =
-* Fix - Potential conflict issue when adding payment method from another payment gateway.
-* Fix - Issue when using saved card before sources were introduced.
-* Add - Description field/setting for Stripe Checkout Modal/popup.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).

 == Upgrade Notice ==

-= 4.0 =
+= 4.1 =
-4.0 is a major update.
+4.1 is a minor release.
 Please do a full site backup and test on a staging site before deploying to a live/production server.